Jaam Rek: One week Tour of Senegal and The Gambia

 Vegetarian and vegan options are limited, but we can make a plan provided you notify us in advance of the trip.

 Dakar is one of the most accessible cities in the region.
 Its airport is served by multiple international carriers.
-You need to arrive in the city by the day before the trip (typically Saturday).
-While the trip does not begin until the following day, we will have a pre-departure orientation that evening.
+You need to arrive by the evening before the trip begins (typically Saturday).
 Accommodation for Saturday night is not covered in the trip expenses.
 We can make recommendations depending on your budget.
 For your departing flight, plan to book it no earlier than the day after the trip ends (typically a Monday).

 As far as the trip itself: if you are expecting a by-the-minute schedule that will be respected to the letter, this is not the trip for you.
 West Africa is a great place for honing your patience and learning how to improvise.
 It’s important to keep an open mind and be ready for anything.
 If you have the right attitude, you will learn to love the different challenges that may arise.
 For more on this, please read about us and our philosophy on itineraries